lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * FID: Field Identifier.
 This is an index to describe the header fields in a Rule.

 * FL: Field Length is the length of the packet header field.
 It is expressed in bits for header fields of fixed lengths or as a type (e.g. variable, token length, ...) for field lengths that are unknown at the time of Rule creation.
-The length of a header field is defined in the corresponding protocol specification.
+The length of a header field is defined in the corresponding protocol specification (such as IPv6 or UDP).

 * FP: Field Position is a value that is used to identify the position where each instance of a field appears in the header.